 5. Flying standby is hard

-No it is not.
-I have flown standby for the past 11 years and I can count on one hand the times I wasn’t able to get on the flight I wanted.
+No, it is not.
+I have flown standby for the past 12 years and I can count on one hand the times I wasn’t able to get on the flight I wanted.
 Flying standby is pretty easy once you understand how to work the system.
-Trust me, I am not a morning person and I hardly want to fly in the early hours of the morning, but I am almost always on the earliest flight because that is usually the best for me to get on the plane.
+Trust me, the earliest flight is best because that is the easiest time to get on the plane.
+Even though I am not a morning person and I hardly want to fly in the early hours of the morning, but I am almost always on.

-I don’t mind checking flights when I am on vacation and maybe having to leave a day or two earlier than I originally thought because the flight I wanted to go on is getting full.
-It shouldn’t bother you at all because instead of focusing on the fact that you have to leave early, focus on the fact that had it not been for the buddy pass, you may not have been able to travel to the destination you are in.
+I don’t mind checking flights when I am on vacation.
+I realize I may have to leave a day or two earlier than I originally thought because the flight I wanted to go on is getting full.
+It shouldn’t bother you at all.
+Instead of focusing on the fact that you have to leave early, realize that without the buddy pass, you may not have been able to travel to the destination at all.

 I have literally traveled all over the globe with standby status, it isn’t hard.
 You sometimes have to have a bit more patience but isn’t the reward of traveling at such a reduced rate worth it?

-No you cannot.
-I almost always put my buddy pass riders on the earliest flight out because those are usually the flights that have the most open seats.
-I have had people I have given buddy passes to tell me, “I really want to be on the afternoon flight and not the early morning one.
+No, you cannot.
+I always put buddy pass riders on the earliest flight out.
+Those are the flights that have the most open seats.
+I have had buddy pass riders tell me, “I really want to be on the afternoon flight and not the early morning one.
 That’s so early!”
 Well yes, that’s true.
-But if you want to take advantage of the privilege of using a buddy pass you must do what the airline employee tells you, ok?
+But if you want to take advantage of a buddy pass, you must do what the airline employee tells you, ok?

 It is always better to fly out on the earliest possible flight when you have a buddy pass.
-Early flights are the best chance to fly out because many people oversleep and don’t make it to the airport on time.
+Early flights are the best chance to fly out.
+Many people oversleep and don’t make it to the airport on time.
 When you get a buddy pass, you give up the right to choose what time is best for you to fly.
 You have to fly when you have the best chance to get on the plane.

-I told this to one of my girlfriends who was flying to Los Angeles but she didn’t want to get on the flight I told her to so she tried for a later flight.
+I told this to one of my girlfriends who was flying to Los Angeles.
+She decided to try for a later flight.
 Well, she eventually got to her destination but it literally took her all day.
-Had she listened to me she could have flown direct and been in her destination in 5 hours.
+Had she listened to me she could have flown direct.
 Instead, she had to connect in Philadelphia, have a long layover and she didn’t get into Los Angeles until late that night.